WaylonWalker/waylonwalkerv2/src/pages/blog/expand-one-line-links.md

 ## It works...

 And it works.
-Whenever I reference my own blog with just a single link on a line in markdown I get a nice card link out to the other post, with a small image sized for the card, the title, and description of the post.
+Whenever I reference my own blog with just a single link on a line in markdown I get a nice card link out to the other post, with a small image sized for the card, the title, and the description of the post.

 ## But

-* too much client side
+* too much client-side
-* does not work well with cross posting
+* does not work well with cross-posting

 For every link I do this with the client will pull the full page just to get a bit of metadata.
-I am already doing a bit more than I want to do client side for a blog, so I would prefer to do it ahead of time.
+I am already doing a bit more than I want to do client-side for a blog, so I would prefer to do it ahead of time.

-Additionally since it is done client side it does not translate well when I copy my markdown to various other blogging platforms.
-If it were rendered right into the markdown cross posting would be much easier.
+Additionally, since it is done client-side it does not translate well when I copy my markdown to various other blogging platforms.
+If it were rendered right into the markdown cross-posting would be much easier.

 ## Future State

 _actually already implemented at this point_

 The direction I am going to try is to use python to load each post, look for lines that contain only a link, then render this same markup right in the markdown.
-For this I am going to use a language I am more familiar with, python, and do this inside of github actions just before build time so that the markdown I write stays the same, the cards will only be rendered in prod.
+For this I am going to use a language I am more familiar with, python, and do this inside of GitHub actions just before build time so that the markdown I write stays the same, the cards will only be rendered in prod.

 ## Why Python 🐍

 Python is my every day what I know, I work much more efficiently and cleanly with it.
 Also the more I blog the more abstractions I am seeing and the lazier I am getting.
 Things like description, SEO, cover images are all getting automated.
 Gatsby really doesn't like to run when some of those things are missing, probably due to my lack of JS error handling skills.
 I find it much easier to load up all the pages and patch up the frontmatter in python before build time.

-I am kinda curious if eventually I can re-create everything I need in python because I am honestly not using react for much more than a glorfied templating system, besides search.
+I am kinda curious if eventually, I can re-create everything I need in python because I am honestly not using react for much more than a glorified templating system, besides search.
 If I can pre-render everything in python

 ## What do you think??